7SevenZHOU/aiml/courses/neural_networks_geoffrey_hinton/assignment2/README.md

       * `inputs_to_hidden_units` could just as easily have been `embedded_layer_outputs`.
       * it's a computation of multiplying embedded weights by embedded inputs and adding the biases; the embedding layer is just simple linear neurons.
+      * `inputs_to_hidden_units` dimensions are `200x100` hidden units by training cases, where each value is the logit of the activation function
     * `% Apply logistic activation function.`
     * `hidden_layer_state = 1 ./ (1 + exp(-inputs_to_hidden_units));`
       * `x ./ y`**: "Element-by-element right division"